hasenbalg/gear360-2017-mods/README.md

 Connect to the camera's wifi access point using your phone or computer.
 Once you're connected, make sure your camera is set to photo mode.

-Using your web browser, visit `http://CAMERA:55360/`, where `CAMERA` is the IP address of your camera.
-Mine is `192.168.43.1`.
-I don't know what yours is.
-I don't know how to help you figure it out from a phone, but once you do figure it out, it's probably always the same.
+Using your web browser, visit `http://192.168.43.1:55360/`.
+The camera is your gateway so it's IP won't change.
 In your web browser, you'll see a screen like the screenshot above.

 When you press "Press shutter button", the camera will act like you pressed the shutter button in the front.
 (If you accidentally left it on video mode, it'll start recording a video.)